-I’m positive that there will be plenty of hard-core travellers that will jump on international travel as soon as they are able.
-However, I think this will done more cautiously.
+I’m optimistic that there will be plenty of hard-core travellers who will jump on international travel as soon as possible.
+However, I think this will be done more cautiously.
 If you’ve experienced getting sick abroad or have been forced to evacuate, you’re going to look closely at your options.

 The tourism conundrum